 Absolutely!
 For vegetarian you can use vegetable broth (I recommend Aneto’s 100% Natural Vegetable Broth) and for vegan you can substitute almond milk, cashew milk (it’s a bit creamier) or any other non-dairy milk of your choice.

-Want To Bulk Up the Soup to Serve as a Main Course?
+How To Bulk Up the Soup to Serve as a Main Course

 Want a soup that’s a bit more substantial to serve as a main course?
 Simply stir in some cooked rice at the end and you’ll have a delicious cream of tomato rice soup!

 Let’s get started!